Diet and Nutrition

 Find what works for you.
 There are no absolutes and no universal standards.
 What works for your Facebook friends may not work for you.
 Experiment and see what works best.

-One thing I practice is never to be full.
+Don’t be full.
 Don’t take the last bites that would extend your stomach and give you that “I ate too much” feeling.
 Stop short.
 Don’t let it happen more than once a year.
 If there’s still food on your plate, ask for a bag and take it home.
 Save it for later.
 Don’t give yourself permission to overeat.